 Allison is passionate about working in partnership with other organizations and advocates to advance health equity and dismantle systems of oppression.
 She lives in Minneapolis with her husband, daughter and two cats.

-Janet Jablonske is the grants manager at the Foundation.
+Janet Jablonske is the operations manager at the Foundation.
 She joined the Foundation team in 2003.
-As grants manager, Janet is highly engaged in all aspects of the Foundation’s grantmaking process, financial reporting and website.
+As operations manager, Janet is highly engaged in all aspects of the Foundation’s grantmaking process, financial reporting and website.
 She holds a degree in communications from Winona State University.

 Janet has a keen eye for detail and is passionate about figuring out complex processes and making them user-friendly.
 When she’s not working, Janet can be found outdoors — hiking, biking, or traveling to new places with her husband.